 But when users are instead dumped in front of a single page with just the words “Website coming soon!”, they grow frustrated.
 While those words may excite you, they certainly do not elicit the same feelings from your potential client.

-So no. Don’t do coming soon pages.
+So no. Don’t do coming soon pages or coming soon content pages.
 If you have any further questions please do not hessitate to get in touch